DevExpress-Examples/blazor-grid-customize-group-summaries/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Blazor Grid - Customize Group Summaries
+# DevExpress Blazor Grid - Customize Group Summaries

-The [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) component can calculate [group summary](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.GroupSummary) values across all records in a group.
+The [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) can calculate [group summary](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.GroupSummary) values across all records in a group.
 You can use the [DataColumnGroupRowTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataColumnGroupRowTemplate) property to specify custom content and appearance for summary rows.

 ![Custom Group Summaries](images/blazor-grid-summaries.png)

 ## Implementation Details

-The [GroupRowContent.razor](CS/GroupSummaries/Components/GroupRowContent.razor) custom Razor component defines a template for both group row content and group summaries aligned with their respective columns.
+The [GroupRowContent.razor](CS/GroupSummaries/Components/GroupRowContent.razor) custom Razor component defines the template used for both group row content and group summaries aligned with their respective columns.
 Its internal structure is built with a standard HTML table layout.

-This template is included in the DxGrid component through the [DataColumnGroupRowTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataColumnGroupRowTemplate) property.
-The row data is passed through the [Context](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridDataColumnGroupRowTemplateContext) property to the `GroupRowContent` custom component.
-The row's context also allows to access the Grid's instance.
-It is used to render the required column structure within the HTML table element, the group row, and group summary values.
+This template is included with our Blazor Grid (DxGrid) component through the [DataColumnGroupRowTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataColumnGroupRowTemplate) property.
+Row data is passed through the [Context](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridDataColumnGroupRowTemplateContext) property to the `GroupRowContent` custom component.
+Row context allows you to access a Grid's instance.
+We use it to render the required column structure within the HTML table element, the group row, and group summary values.
 Visual styles for these elements are defined in the accompanying [GroupRowContent.razor.css](CS/GroupSummaries/Components/GroupRowContent.razor.css) stylesheet.

-The `InitializeSummaryTable` JavaScript function synchronizes the column widths of the template with the grid's columns.
-It also attaches a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to the grid, which automatically updates the table's column widths whenever the grid is resized.
+The `InitializeSummaryTable` JavaScript function synchronizes template column width with individual Grid columns.
+It also attaches a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to the Grid to automatically update table column width whenever the Grid is resized.
 JavaScript functions are defined in the [root component](CS/GroupSummaries/Components/App.razor).
 They are invoked from the page's `OnAfterRender` lifecycle event using Blazor [JS Interop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-javascript-from-dotnet).

-The grid's [LayoutAutoSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.LayoutAutoSaving) event is used to handle Grid layout changes.
-When the event fires, the custom component invokes the `AdjustSummaryTable` JavaScript function to ensure the group row display is updated correctly.
+Our Blazor Grid’s [LayoutAutoSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.LayoutAutoSaving) event is used to handle Grid layout changes.
+When the event fires, the custom component invokes the `AdjustSummaryTable` JavaScript function to ensure group row display is updated correctly.

 ## Files to Review